Geology of Zealandia: Geology

 The Zealandia continent is largely made up of two nearly parallel ridges, separated by a failed rift, where the rift breakup of the continent stops and becomes a filled graben.
 The ridges rise above the sea floor to heights of 1000–1500 m, with a few rocky islands rising above sea level.
 The ridges are continental rock, but are lower in elevation than normal continents because their crust is thinner than usual, approximately 20 km thick, and consequently, they do not float so high above Earth's mantle as that of most landmasses.

 About 25 million years ago, the southern part of Zealandia (on the Pacific Plate) began to shift relative to the northern part (on the Indo-Australian Plate).
 The resulting displacement by approximately 500 km along the Alpine Fault is evident in geological maps.
 Movement along this plate boundary also has offset the New Caledonia Basin from its previous continuation through the Bounty Trough.

 Compression across the boundary has uplifted the Southern Alps, although due to rapid erosion their height reflects only a small fraction of the uplift.
-Farther north, subduction of the Pacific Plate has led to extensive volcanism, including the Coromandel and Taupo Volcanic Zones.
-Associated rifting and subsidence has produced the Hauraki Graben and more recently, the Whakatane Graben and Wanganui Basin.
+Farther north, subduction of the Pacific Plate has led to extensive volcanism, including the Coromandel and Taupō Volcanic Zones.
+Associated rifting and subsidence has produced the Hauraki Rift and more recently, the Whakatane Graben and Wanganui Basin.